Tunisia: Festivals

 Hundreds of international festivals, national, regional or local punctuate the calendar year.
 Music and theatrical festivals dominate the national cultural scene.

-Several festivals take place annually in summer: the Carthage International Festival in July, the International Festival of Arts of Mahr from late July to early August, and the International Festival of Hammamet in July and August.
+Several festivals take place annually in summer: the International Festival of Carthage in July, the International Festival of Arts of Mahr from late July to early August, and the International Festival of Hammamet in July and August.

 The Carthage Film Festival is held in October and November of every other year, alternating with the Carthage Theatre Festival.
 It was created in 1966 by the Tunisian Minister of Culture to showcase films from the Maghreb, Africa and the Middle East.
 In order to be eligible for the competition, a film must have a director of African or Middle Eastern nationality, and have been produced at least two years before entry.
-The grand prize is the Tanit d'or, or "Golden Tanit," named for the lunar goddess of ancient Carthage; the award is in the shape of her symbol, a trapezium surmounted by a horizontal line and a circle.
+The grand prize is the Tanit d'or, or "Golden Tanit", named for the lunar goddess of ancient Carthage; the award is in the shape of her symbol, a trapezium surmounted by a horizontal line and a circle.

 The International Festival of the Sahara, celebrated annually at the end of December, honors the cultural traditions associated with the Tunisian desert.
 This attracts many tourists and musicians from all around the world, as well as horsemen who flaunt their saddles and local fabrics and skills.

 There are also a number of musical festivals; some honor traditional Tunisian music, while others, including the Tabarka Jazz Festival, focus on other genres.

-In the city of Sousse, the Carnival of Awussu is an annual festive and cultural event that unfolds each 24th of July.
-It's a parade of symbolic chariots, fanfares and folk groups from Tunisia and elsewhere which takes place near the beach of Boujaafar, at the eve of the beginning of 'Awussu (The word designating the heat wave of the month of August according to the Berber calendar).
+In the city of Sousse, the Carnival of Awussu is an annual festive and cultural event that unfolds each 24 July.
+It is a parade of symbolic chariots, fanfares and folk groups from Tunisia and elsewhere which takes place near the beach of Boujaafar, at the eve of the beginning of 'Awussu (The word designating the heat wave of the month of August according to the Berber calendar).
 Originally it was a Pagan feast (Neptunalia) celebrating the god of the seas, Neptune in the Roman province of Africa, and might even go back to Phoenician times : the appellation Awussu is a possible deformation of Oceanus.

 Omek Tannou is an ancient Tunisian rainmaking festival which was inherited from Punic and Berber traditions involving invocations of the goddess Tanit.
 It features the ritual use of the sculpted head of a woman (somewhat resembling the head of a girl's doll), which is carried in procession between the houses of a village during periods of drought by children singing the refrain أمك طانقو يا نساء طلبت ربي عالشتاء (transliteration: amk ṭangu ya nsaʾ tlbt rbi ʿalshta'a), "Amek tango, o women, ask God to rain".
 This song varies according to the region because the term shta designates rain only in certain urban areas.
 Each housewife then pours a little water on the statuette, invoking rain.